tomerds/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+  Checks the type of variable you are passing in and is important as your project scales to ensure bugs dont pop up.

 - [ ] Describe a life-cycle event in React?

+  Lifecycle events are things such as mounting updating and unmounting.
+These are the creation the continuous updating and death of the components of your project.

 - [ ] Explain the details of a Higher Order Component?

+  A higher order component is a function that takes in other functions.
+Its a component that transforms other components into new components

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+Javascript declarations, css and scss preprocessor

 ## Project Setup